-There are many types of study abroad programs, both W&M and non W&M.
+There are many types of study abroad programs, both W&M and non-W&M.

 Take advantage of the resources available to you, both on campus and on the Global Education website, to find a program that matches your interests.
 Talk to people - a peer or staff advisor in the Global Education Office at the Reves Center, your friends, your family, your faculty advisor - and take the time you need to choose a program that's right for you!
 We recommend you begin researching program options one year before the intended semester abroad.

-We suggest you attend a Study Abroad 101 workshop which will offer tips on finding programs to fit your academic goals and interests.
+- Attend a Study Abroad 101 workshop which will offer tips on finding programs to fit your academic goals and interests.